-Topic Referen ce Description of Changes CHART OF ACCOUNTS BARS Account Export 3132500 , Housing and Related Services Sale and Use Tax New account for governments collecting sales and use tax as authorized in RCW 82.14.530.
+Торіс Referen ce Description of Changes CHART OF ACCOUNTS BARS Account Export 3132500 , Housing and Related Services Sale and Use Tax New account for governments collecting sales and use tax as authorized in RCW 82.14.530.
 BARS Account Export 3329330 , Medical Transfor mation Demonst ration New account for revenues for Medicaid payments related to an implementation of the Transformation Plans.
 The addition was communicated on August 1, 2018 in BARS Alert .
 BARS Account Export 3329340 , Ground Emerge ncy Medical Transpo rtation (GEMT) Payment Program New account for revenues from Medicaid related to the GEMT program.
 The addition was communicated on August 1, 2018 in BARS Alert .
 BARS Account Export 3360211 , County Fair Fund Expanded definition to clarify use of this code.
-BARS Account Export 3360700 , PFD Lodging Tax Distribut ion Code applicable only to Seattle and King County.
+BARS Account Export 3360700 , PFD Lodging Tax Distribu tion Code applicable only to Seattle and King County.

-3432000 BARS Account Export , Televisio n/Cable/ Internet Sales and Services Expanded the title and the definition to include internet services as authorized by Chapter 186, Laws of 2018.
-3697000 BARS Account Export , Pension/ OPEB Contribu tions Revised title and definition to clarify use of this account for pension and OPEB related revenues only.
+BARS Account Export 3432000 , Televisio n/Cable/ Internet Sales and Services 3697000 BARS Account Export , Revised title and definition to clarify use of this account for pension and OPEB related revenues only.
 BARS Account Export 51530, Legal Services The account was divided between internal and external legal services.
 Within each category were created more separate accounts for different specific legal expenditures.
 The change will allow governments to analyze and compare costs much more effectively.
 This also aligns accounting records with procedures auditors are required by professional standards to perform on legal liabilities, so it will help make the audit process more efficient.
 This change was already announced in 2016 and was not required for the FY 2017 reports; however, the new accounts will be required for 2018 reporting.
 Object Codes Object code 50 was removed and the definitions of object codes 30 and 40 adjusted to include the transactions which were previously reported using object 50.
 For other details see BARS Alert issued August 1, 2018.
 ACCOUNTING Fund Types and Accounting Principles 3.1.7 The recent changes in governmental accounting regarding fiduciary activities are effective for reporting periods beginning after December 15, 2018; however we incorporated the required changes in this version of manual.
 The additional information will be available on our website under Fiduciary Funds in BARS manual.
 Also, updated was the discussion of enterprise [400] funds.
 There are no new reporting requirements and the update expands the current prescription.
 Capital Assets Manageme nt 3.3.8 The entire section was revised to provide a comprehensive guidance for accounting of capital assets.
 The update also incorporates the changes to RCW 36.32.210 which removed the annual inventory requirement.
 This change was communicated on March 21, 2018 in BARS Alert .
 Other Postemploy ment Benefits (OPEB) 3.4.16 This section provides a short overview of other postemployment benefits (OPEB).
-Starting with financial reports for a fiscal year 2018, all local governments are required to report liabilities related to OPEB, if applicable.
+Starting with financial reports for a fiscal year 2018, all local governments are required to report liabilities related to OPEB, if applicable, in the notes to the financial statements.
 [This update provides also samples of disclosure regarding OPEB in the Reporting/Notes to Financial Statements section.]